First cabinet of Donald Trump: Pete Gaynor (acting)

-Pete Gaynor, Administrator of the Federal Emergency Management Agency, succeeded Wolf in an acting capacity on January 12, 2021. he left office on January 20, 2021.
+Pete Gaynor, Administrator of the Federal Emergency Management Agency, succeeded Wolf in an acting capacity on January 12, 2021 and served for the final days until the end of the Trump administration, on January 20, 2021.

-Cabinet-level officials
+Nominated candidates for Cabinet-level positions

 Cabinet-level officials have positions that are considered to be of Cabinet level, but which are not part of the Cabinet.
 Which exact positions are considered part of the presidential cabinet, can vary with the president.
 The CIA and FEMA were cabinet-level agencies under Bill Clinton, but not George W. Bush.
 The head of the Office of National Drug Control Policy (aka the drug czar) was a cabinet-level position under both Bill Clinton and George W. Bush, but not under Barack Obama.
 (Not to be confused with the head of the DEA, who has remained in the org chart underneath the cabinet position held by the Attorney General.)
 Designation of an agency as being cabinet-level requires that Congress enact legislation, although executive orders unilaterally created by the president can be used to create many other types of position inside the executive branch.
 Members of the cabinet proper, as well as cabinet-level officials, meet with the president in a room adjacent to the Oval Office.